JamesCraster/OpenWerewolf/README.md

 It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil, evil werewolf), in the Trial, where you'll be voting to kill the werewolf among you.

+* Traditional Mafia, Mafia execution, Mission games haven't been built yet: maybe you could help write them?
+## Contribute:
+All contributors are welcome.
+OpenWerewolf is written almost entirely in Typescript and uses nodejs/express/socket.io.

 ## [Documentation](https://jamescraster.github.io/OpenWerewolf/)